 If you don't have an existing Microsoft 365 Enterprise E5 plan and want to try insider risk management, you can add Microsoft 365 to your existing subscription or sign up for a trial of Microsoft 365 Enterprise E5.

-Step 1 (required): Enable permissions for insider risk management
+Step 1: Enable permissions for insider risk management

 There are four roles groups used to configure permissions to manage insider risk management features.
 To continue with these configuration steps, your tenant administrators must first assign you to the Insider Risk Management or Insider Risk Management Admin role group.
 To access and manage insider risk management features after initial configuration, users must be a member of at least one insider risk management role group.

 Depending on the structure of your compliance management team, you have options to assign users to specific role groups to manage different sets of insider risk management features.
+To view the Permissions tab in the Office 365 Security & Compliance Center and manage role groups, you need to be assigned to the Organization Management role group or need to be assigned the Role Management role.
 Choose from these role group options when configuring insider risk management:

 |Role group||Role permissions|

 |Insider Risk Management||Use this role group to manage insider risk management for your organization in a single group.
 By adding all user accounts for designated administrators, analysts, investigators, and auditors you can configure insider risk management permissions in a single group.
 This role group contains all the insider risk management permission roles and associated permissions.
 This configuration is the easiest way to quickly get started with insider risk management and is a good fit for organizations that do not need separate permissions defined for separate groups of users.|